 All graduate students will be formally reviewed at an annual evaluation meeting by the faculty in their area of study.
 These meetings usually take place during the Spring Quarter.
 However, the faculty of Department of Criminology, Law and Society review their students during Winter Quarter.
-For example, Ph.D. students in the Psychology and Social Behavior program will be evaluated by faculty affiliated with the Department of Psychology and Social Similarly, students who are pursuing the Ph.D. in Social Ecology with a Behavior. concentration in Environmental Analysis and Design will be evaluated by the faculty of the Department of Environmental Health Science and Policy.
+For example, Ph.D. students in the Psychology and Social Behavior program will be evaluated by faculty affiliated with the Department of Psychology and Social Behavior.
 This evaluation will be based upon course grades, research performance, recommendations of the student's advisor, and other available performance data.
 The faculty may recommend that such students continue toward their degrees, or in the case of Ph.D. students, take a terminal M.A., or formally withdraw from the program.
 In some cases, a recommendation for a later reevaluation may be made in order to obtain further information or to allow the student to make up specific deficiencies.
-In such cases students will receive a letter from the departmental Graduate Advisor and/or the Associate Dean summarizing the recommendations and/or requirements that have been specified by the faculty.
+In such cases students will receive a letter from the departmental Graduate Advisor (Social Ecology PhD students and students in the Social Ecology with the concentration in Environmental Analysis and Design PhD program will be notified by the Social Ecology Graduate Advisor) and/or the Associate Dean summarizing the recommendations and/or requirements that have been specified by the faculty.
 All students may read their evaluations, discuss them with their advisors, and add written comments if they wish.